Tractor Driver Resume Examples

 - 5+ years of experience in operating and maintaining tractors, equipment, and machinery

-- Proven track record of increasing crop yields by 25% and reducing fuel consumption by 15%
+- Track record of increasing crop yields by 25% and reducing fuel consumption by 15%

 - Excellent knowledge of agricultural practices, safety protocols, and equipment maintenance